univention/univention-corporate-server/management/univention-web/docs/development_of_dojo_based_web_interfaces.md

 The style for the login is not defined in `univention-management-console`.
 It is defined in [univention-web/css/login.styl](https://git.knut.univention.de/univention/ucs/-/blob/5.0-6/management/univention-web/css/login.styl?ref_type=heads).

-You can either follow the [Dev setup for univention-web] to apply your changes to `login.styl` to you UCS system or just compile `login.styl` and copy it to the correct location.
+You can either follow the [Dev setup for univention-web](#dev-setup-for-univention-web) to apply your changes to `login.styl` on your UCS system or just compile `login.styl` and copy it to the correct location.

 ```bash
 stylus login.styl